basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 >**ACID?**
 >
->Riak offers no traditional "ACID" semantics around transactions.
+>Riak KV offers no traditional "ACID" semantics around transactions.
 Instead, it's built to be "eventually consistent."
 We did this because we were of the opinion (and our users proved this out)that most applications don't require heavy transactions.
 (Even ATMs are eventually consistent.)

 * Efficiency: The system needs to function on a commodity  hardware infrastructure.
 In Amazon’s platform, services have stringent latency requirements which are in general measured at the 99.9th percentile of the distribution.
 Given that state access plays a crucial